OptionalRule/optionalrule.github.io/_posts/2024-08-26-expanded-herb-list-for-shadowdark.md

 ## What is Shadowdark?

 For those unfamiliar, Shadowdark is a rules-light, OSR-inspired roleplaying game that emphasizes dungeon crawling, resource management, and player ingenuity.
 It's designed to capture the feel of classic fantasy RPGs while streamlining mechanics for modern play.
-In this context, herbalism adds another layer of depth to character abilities and resource management.
+I peronsally like it because it's evokative of a grim dark tone I enjoy, fast to play, and I like the high risk gameplay.
+In this context, herbalism adds another layer of depth to character abilities and resource management, in an otherwise dangerous world.

 {% include imageframe.html
   figure_class="float-end ms-4 clearfix"
   src="/assets/img/herbalist_bench_480x240.png"
-  alt="A black and white drawing of a bench with herbs, equipment, and books on it." width="480" height="240"
+  alt="A black and white drawing of a bench with herbs, equipment, and books on it.
+AI Image." width="480" height="240"
  %}